gear-foundation/academy/docs/02-basic/03-additional-features/access-state.md

 ## Custom program to read the state

-Additionally, you can create your own program to read the state.
-This wrapper will allow you to implement custom functions for the client side, not depending on the main program.
+Additionally, a custom program can be created to read the state.
+This wrapper allows for the implementation of custom functions on the client side, independent of the main program.

-This has a number of advantages, for example, you will always be able to read the state even if the program changes (as long as the incoming or outgoing types have not changed).
-Or you are creating a service based on an already existing program and you need some of your own functions to get your own chanks of data from the state.
+This has a number of advantages, for example, the state can always be read even if the program changes (as long as the incoming or outgoing types have not changed).
+Alternatively, when building a service based on an existing program, the need for custom functions arises to retrieve specific data chunks from the state.

+This approach offers several advantages.
+For example, the state can always be read, even if the program undergoes changes (provided that the incoming or outgoing types remain unchanged).
+Alternatively, when building a service based on an existing program, the need for custom functions arises to retrieve specific data chunks from the state.

-To do this, we need to create an independent program and describe the necessary functions inside the `metawasm` trait.
+To do this, it is necessary to create an independent program and describe the necessary functions inside the `metawasm` trait.
 For example:

 ```rust
 // ...